cult-of-coders/redis-oplog/README.md

 This enables ability to fine-tune the level of reactivity and we can even disable it, if we want to make updates in large-batches, like migrations or something that does not require reactivity.

+Other mutations outside the app can still trigger reactivity as long as they communicate with Redis.
+Will offer documentation and support for that.

+This will also give you the ability to make any database, data-source reactive, by applying similar principles.

 ## Data Flow:

 - Insert/Update/Remova => publish to Redis "collectionName::*"